 One of the other relevant parts was the concept of partially fossil-free in a supply chain (see section 7.3 How fossil free is a partially fossil free product?), and annual reporting of progress towards a goal.

-This is different to our binary green / not green, approach, and expressed as a percentage, with annual updates on the way to an entirely fossil-free state in the future.
+This is different to our binary green / not green approach when we run Green Web Checks.
+Instead this is expressed as a percentage with annual updates on the way to an entirely fossil-free state in the future.

-This is obviously more complicated to visually represent than a simple binary like we have in our green web check, but arguably more honest.
+This is obviously more complicated to visually represent than a simple binary like we have, but arguably more honest.
 Going fossil-free for most organisations is likely a multi-year process, and it may be better to acknowledge this on the way to 2030.

 An awareness of digital supply chains